 Material formulation limits magnetic properties fundamentally.
 Sintered NdFeB magnet is the strongest and alnico is the weakest.
-There is also the difference for the same material based on formulation.
+There is also a difference for the same material based on formulation.
 The magnetic force for grade N45 is higher than grade N35 for the same size magnet.

 3. Magnet size and shape

-Magnets come in all shapes and sizes, and are used for a great variety of purposes.
+Magnets come in all shapes and sizes and are used for a great variety of purposes.
 The shape of a magnet determines how the magnetic field lines are arranged outside of the magnet, which affects what the magnet can be used for.